lely-industries/lely-core/README.md

 platform-independent CAN frame definition from the Lely CAN library ([liblely-can]) and can be used with the Lely I/O library ([liblely-io]).

+Additionally, several tools are provided:
+- can2udp - CAN to UDP forwarding tool
+- coctl - CANopen control tool
+- dcf2c - CANopen EDS/DCF to C conversion tool

 Download
 --------